| Title: | Iterate Multiple Realisations of Stochastic Models |

 Update one or more components of the model state.

-are given and state
+time.
+If both pars and time are given and state is not,

 then by default we will update the model internal state according